NoteHubApp/.github/profile/README.md

 ## NoteHub

-NoteHub is working to building the future of productivity and collaboration.
-Currently Under Developement, more info soon!
-Feel free join our [Discord Server](https://discord.com/invite/TkrXc8QnZb) for updates and support.
+NoteHub is your one-step solution for sharing, colaborating, and managing your notes.
+Join our [Discord Server](https://discord.com/invite/TkrXc8QnZb) for updates and support.